 Down time throwing frisbees, the guys with Steve Smith (yellow shirt) the director of the American Lung Association in Minneapolis that co sponsored this camp.
 The Camp Superkids Local Camp was at Camp Iduhapi on Lake Independence west of the Twin Cities.
 It was here I first met, Dr Dick "Cush" Cushing the medical advisor, and pediatric allergy specialist who, with his nurses got me up to speed on asthma and allergy management in the Camp Setting.
 Dr Cushing was a founder of Camp Superkids, and practiced out of St Louis Park Medical Center in those days.
 Note the frisbees some of the guys took on the trip.

 I had forgotten this year was an all boys group.
-Sue Weaver, my wife of then four years, was game to join us on the trip.
+Sue Weaver, my wife of then four years on the right in blue , was game to join us on the trip .
 Still at Camp Widjiwagen , I am waiting on Eric Thompson, 6th from the left, to help with the ID's.
 Doug Haberman is in the cap and our Widji Counselor.
-In the Superkids Yellowshirt is Steve Smith of the Sponsoring Hennepin American Lung Association, I remember visiting on Portland Ave S near Franklin.
-Moved to New Hampshire many years ago.
-And Sue Weaver in blue.
+In the Superkids Yellowshirt is Steve Smith of the Sponsoring Hennepin American Lung Association, I remember visiting on Portland Ave S near Franklin to work with Steve at the building there .
+I recall Steve Moved to New Hampshire many years ago.

 Widji Vee Cee (Vomit Comet) for the bouncing center of gravity issue, pulling a trailer of canoes to start the trip

 Vee Cee unloading canoes.